 - Your personality or issues outside of your addiction may make it difficult for you to take part in a group environment.

-- Group in your area do not meet at a schedule that is compatible with your work, education or family life.
+- The 12-step group in your area does not meet at a schedule that is compatible with your work, education or family life.

 - There are no 12-step programs in your area.

 |12-Step Programs||Non-12-Step Programs|

 |Philosophy||12-Step ProgramsHave a religious or spiritual component and mention “God” in the 12 steps to recovery.||Non 12-Step ProgramsTypically approach addiction from a scientific or psychological perspective.|

 |Group vs. Individual||12-Step ProgramsHave a group mentality, in which members share experiences and help each other achieve and maintain sobriety.
 Generally has a sponsorship program.||Non 12-Step ProgramsAlthough they have a group environment, the focus is on finding which strategy works for you and developing those skills.|